Digital Work Instructions Software

 Digital work instructions are a necessary step in your digital transformation.
 However, if you chose smart work instructions software you will soon want to digitize other parts of your organization.
 To complete your digital transformation you will need to find other providers to fulfill your other needs.
 Going down that road will result in an expensive to maintain software stack.
 This could also result in data silos, rather than a single view of your entire organization.

 To avoid this situation, you can choose a platform instead of a single-point solution.
 Unlike single-point solutions, platforms are flexible technologies that can solve multiple problems.
 Think of them as Legos — the possibilities of what you can build are endless.
-Manufacturing Apps software is an example of this.
+Operations Apps software is an example of this.
 It allows you to make smart work instructions, but is not limited to that use case.
 Instead, you can create all sorts of apps to digitize your operations.
 These include quality apps, visibility apps, and many more.
 All data lives within the platform, so you get a holistic view of your operations.

 Will your provider still be around in a year?